sumantha-NTS/Learning-Activations-in-Neural-Networks/README.md

 ## MNIST Handwritten digit dataset:
 MNIST Handwritten digit dataset consists of 60000 training records and 10000 testing records.
 0 to 9 digit is considered to be output variable.
-The user defined parameters are input layer neurons = 64, hidden layer neurons=128, epoch = 20 and batch size = 32.
+The user defined parameters are input layer neurons = 64, hidden layer neurons=128, epoch = 20 and batch size = 32.\
-The results for Bank note authentication dataset is mentioned below 	Best Activation function is tanh with accuracy of 0.997.
+The results for Bank note authentication dataset is mentioned below
-	F1 score for model with tanh activation function is 0.976.
+1. Best Activation function is tanh with accuracy of 0.997.
-	Graph showin
+2. F1 score for model with tanh activation function is 0.976.